catalogfi/garden.js/docs/docs/developers/sdk/guides/initiating-and-redeeming.md

 ---
 sidebar_position: 3
-id: creating-and-redeeming
+id: initiating-and-redeeming
 ---

-# Creating and Redeeming an order
+# Initiating and Redeeming an order

 For easy interaction with the backend interfaces we recommend using the GardenJS class available in `@gardenfi/core` as it allows you to create orders and interact with them.